Girl, 6, calls police after mum beaten

-Italian girl, 6, calls police for help: "He's beating my mum"
+Italy girl, 6, calls police for help: 'He's beating my mum'

 A six-year-old in Italy who saw her mother being hit by her partner called the police for help, media reports say.